ReadsPrice & TrendIs Bitcoin Above or Below Its Long-Term Trend?

 BITCOIN POWER LAW

-Bitcoin's price has tracked a steady long-term path for over fifteen years.
+Bitcoin's price has tracked a steady long-term path across its entire history.
 This shows how far above or below that path it sits today.

 20132016201920222025

-The shaded band is Bitcoin's long-term fair-value corridor, rising over more than fifteen years.
-The line is the middle of it; the dot is where price sits today.
+The shaded band is Bitcoin's long-term fair-value corridor, rising across its whole history.
+The line is the middle of it; the dot is where the price sits today.

 Floor (cheap)